 Figure 9.3.13.6-1: Subscribe VAL service area procedure

 1. The SEAL server sends the VAL service area subscription request to the location management server to subscribe for the VAL service area identifier(s) update events.
-In the request message, the VAL server includes the information as specified in table 9.3.2.42-1.
+In the request message, the SEAL server includes the information as specified in table 9.3.2.42-1.

 2. The location management server shall check if the SEAL server is authorized to susbcribe for the VAL service area identifier(s) update event(s).